 A printable PDF of the information on this page is available here.

-There is no typical suicide victim.
+There is no “typical” demographic of person who is at risk for suicide.
 No age group, ethnicity, or background is immune.
 Fortunately, many troubled individuals display behaviors deliberately or inadvertently signal their suicidal intent.
 Recognizing the warning signs and learning what to do next may help save a life.

 THE WARNING SIGNS